ministryofjustice/itpolicycontent/content/security/framework/password-standard.md

 ## Basic passwords

-Basic password usage follows [NCSC guidance][ncscpasswords].
-Use the [NCSC guidance][ncscpasswords] to generate your password.
-In particular, use a separate, unique password for each account or service.
+Follow the [GOV.UK advice][govukpasswords] to generate your passwords.
+Use a separate and unique password for each account or service.

+Follow the MOJ [MOJ password Guidance][pg] to learn about using passwords, and your responsibilities for them.

 <!--
 - Use a [password manager](#password-managers) to help you keep track of your passwords.
 -->

-- don't use the same password for accessing two or more different systems
-- don't tell anyone your password or share your access credentials
-- don't write down your password
-- don't store the password in the same system accessed by using that password
-- don't use someone else's account details to access a system
-- don't let someone else see any part of your credentials when you access a system

 ### Things to do (multi-user systems and services)